DavidBrown-niche/gosnowflake-example/README.md

 a success message.
 The example supports username/password or key pair authentication.

-You can modify the query variable in `main.go` to run different queries, just don't forget to change `SNOWFLAKE.DATABASE` and `SNOWFLAKE.SCHEMA` when changing the query if necessary.
+You can modify the query variable in `main.go` to run different queries, just don't forget to change `SNOWFLAKE.DATABASE` and `SNOWFLAKE.SCHEMA` in the `.env` files when changing the query if necessary.

 ## Usage